 Here are a few ideas for creating staged assessments:

-- Give students an initial topic for research, followed by a focussed essay topic or question.
+- Give students an initial topic for research, followed by a focused essay topic or question.

 - Provide students with a case study to analyse in Cadmus, before releasing questions to answer in a limited time.

 - Create a Cadmus link, and use the LMS functionality to set when you would like students to access the task

 - Set up your Cadmus assessment as you’d like it to be in the first stage of your assessment

 - Update the instructions to what you would like students to see in the second stage of the assessment

 - Use a scheduled release to set the date and time at which you would like the second stage of instructions to become available